 I was a late starter in writing fiction – although I have been a journalist for most of my working life, in news and features for local and regional newspapers, as a news journalist for local radio and regional television, and at BBC Broadcasting House and Television Centre.

-Now, to my complete surprise and utter delight, I find myself the author of four novels, The Last Telegram (2012), The Forgotten Seamstress (2013/14), The Poppy Factory (2014) and The Silk Weaver (2017).
-Another is on the way and I have been published in other languages all over the world.
+Now, to my complete surprise and utter delight, I find myself the author of five novels, The Last Telegram (2012), The Forgotten Seamstress (2013/14), The Poppy Factory (2014) The Silk Weaver (2017) and In Love and War (2018).
+Two more are on the way and I have been published in other languages all over the world.

 I combine my new-found writing career with spending time with my family, my artist husband and two beautiful grown-up daughters, with some wonderful friends, singing in two chamber choirs (early music, especially) and, of course, reading widely.